Real Recipes From Real Home Cooks ®

 Blue Ribbon Recipe

 We love making spritz cookies during the holidays.
 You don't have to bother with cookie cutters.
 The cookie press does the work and you can make different shapes.
-They're fun to decorate too.
+They're fun to decorate, too!
 This recipe makes buttery and sweet spritz cookies.
-The dough is firm and ideal for making the perfect spritz cookies.
+The dough is firm and ideal for pressing them out.
 Have fun with your Christmas cookie tray this year and add these spritz cookies to it.

 — The Test Kitchen @kitchencrew